vidhiya-saagar/spg2/app/services/README.md

 ```

 **Note:** Due to Contentful's limit of returning only 100 entries per API call, the service implements pagination to fetch all entries.

 ---

-## `GranthImporter`

-This one isn't used anymore.
-It was used ONE TIME to seed the DB.

----